LCA-ActivityBrowser/activity-browser/README.md

 ### Miniconda

 Install the newest python 3 version of [miniconda](https://conda.io/miniconda.html) for your operating system.
-Detailed installation instructions for miniconda can be found [here](https://conda.io/docs/user-guide/install/index.html).
+Installation instructions for miniconda can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+See also the [conda user guide](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) or the [Conda cheat sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

 Skip this step if you already have a working installation of anaconda or miniconda, but make sure to keep your conda installation up-to-date: `conda update conda`.